THC Just May Be the Best Friend Dementia Brain Could Ever Have

 THC can block the formation of amyloid plaques that cause Alzheimer’s and removes plaques that are already there.

-Movies like The Notebook and Away From Her teach empathy for the heartbreaking consequences of Alzheimer’s disease.
+Movies like The Notebook and Away From Her teach empathy for the heartbreaking consequences of Alzheimer’s disease and dementia.
 Awareness campaigns have done much to extend this empathy and raise money for research efforts.
 When you consider that 1 in 10 people over the age of 65 suffer from dementia, knowing how to effectively treat or stop the onset of this disease is critical.

 A study from the Salk Institute has found that cannabinoids remove the plaques that are a key cause of brain destruction in Alzheimer’s.
-These amyloid plaques (proteins) build up in the brain, disrupting cell communication and nerve transmission – resulting in memory loss, followed by loss of cognitive functioning, social awareness, and language.
+These amyloid plaques (proteins) build up in the brain, disrupting cell communication and nerve transmission.
+Their build up results in memory loss, followed by loss of cognitive functioning, social awareness, and language.
 The second way that Alzheimer’s takes hold is through the development of tangles, a fiber masses of protein, called tau.
 Normally, tau ensures that nutrients are efficiently shuttled around the brain.
 When Alzheimer’s hits, however, the brain’s tau collapse and cannot transport nutrients to the right places.
 And, when brain cells cannot get the nutrients needed, they inevitably begin to die.

 If you’re familiar with the cannabis conversation, then you’ve likely heard that cannabis reduces inflammation.
 You’ve also learned that cannabinoids support the body’s endocannabinoid system with receptors throughout the central nervous system, immune system, and also affect hormone levels.
 So, it won’t be surprising to find out that cannabis can also play a role in neurodegenerative diseases.